Andrew Miller (baseball): 2011–2012

 On November 12, 2010, the Marlins traded Miller to the Boston Red Sox for relief pitcher Dustin Richardson.
 Boston non-tendered him less than a month later.
-Manager Terry Francona estimated that he "must have made 15 calls that winter trying to get him to come to the Red Sox" after they club non-tendered him because he saw that flaws in his pitching mechanics could be easily corrected.
+Manager Terry Francona estimated that he "must have made 15 calls that winter trying to get him to come to the Red Sox" after the club non-tendered him because he saw that flaws in his pitching mechanics could be easily corrected.
 Miller re-signed with Boston on December 16, 2010.
 During 2011 spring training, Boston optioned Miller to minor league camp and announced that he would begin the year as a starting pitcher with the Triple-A Pawtucket Red Sox.

 On June 19, 2011, Boston purchased Miller's contract.
 The Red Sox won the first four games that he started, while he was credited as the winning pitcher in three of them.
 His first loss of the 2011 season came on July 15, as the Tampa Bay Rays hosted the Red Sox at Tropicana Field.
 Miller was pulled after 2 2/3 innings, having already given up seven runs on five hits, including a grand slam to Ben Zobrist.
 He finished the 2011 year 6–3 with a 5.54 ERA in 17 games and 12 starts.

 Miller began the 2012 season in the minors while recovering from an injury.
 When he was called up to the majors, the Red Sox moved him to the bullpen, which became permanent after having posted a 5.70 ERA in 66 career starts.
 Miller limited left-handed batters (LHB) to a .149 average (13-for-87) in 2012, the second-lowest in the AL for all pitchers with a minimum of 100 batters faced, and the lowest average by a Red Sox left-handed pitcher since at least 1974.
 He allowed one extra-base hit to LHB over the season, on May 23, and afterward allowed 10 more hits to LHB.
 Of 46 runners inherited, he stranded 39 (84.8 percent), the fifth best in the AL, and the eighth-best ratio of Red Sox relievers since at least 1974 who had inherited 30 or more runners.
 He recorded a team-high 31 hitless appearances and produced 22 perfect outings.

 Miller's 2012 totals included a 3–2 record and a 3.35 ERA in 53 appearances.
 His totals in games, ERA, holds (13), WHIP (1.19), opponent AVG (.194), walks per 9.0 innings (4.46), and K/9 (11.38) were all career-bests.
 The Boston BBWAA named Miller Red Sox Fireman of the Year in his first full season of relief pitching.